coffeedoc/codo/README.md

 Copyright (c) 2012-2014 Michael Kessler, Boris Staal

+Template components are derivative works of YARD (http://yardoc.org)
+Copyright (c) Loren Segal and licensed under the MIT license

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the 'Software'), to deal in the Software without restriction, including